 A few month ago I felt that something was going on.
 When I started to work in 2007 we needed web developers.
 Then around 2012 the mobile revolution arrived, luckily I started learning mobile development thanks to a side project (the My Laboratory game).
 I had the opportunity to work with Objective-C and iOS.
-In 2012 I decided to became a mobile developer.
+In 2012, I decided to become a mobile developer.

 So here I go, I’m jumping in the unknown again!
 I will be even more difficult this time because I’m talking about VR.

 And VR for me is constituted of two skill I don’t have (yet):

 - Math (move objects in space, transformation, rotation, matrices)

 - Design (create nice looking objects, 3D interfaces)

 II had a vision when Mark Zuckerberg did the Oculus conference of 2016, I understood VR.
 I mean, more than only the entertainment aspect of it.
 I understood that it is a second world, a world of freedom, material freedom, where everything is possible.